 There are many reasons why children don’t talk about what is happening to them.

-Research suggests that 3 out of 4 children who have been sexually abused didn’t tell anyone about the abuse at the time it happened because of embarrassment or humiliation, or thinking that they wouldn’t be believed.
+Many children who have been sexually abused didn’t tell anyone about the abuse at the time it happened because of embarrassment or humiliation, or thinking that they wouldn’t be believed.

 Sometimes a child is so young or afraid that they don’t know or can’t find the words to explain what is happening to them.
 And sometimes they are so confused by the person that has abused them, that they might not know that what is happening is wrong.